 Remembering Cathedrale Notre-Dame de Paris - Kirsten Alana

 In 2016, Danté and I took another trip to Paris.
-This trip was different from our 4th date, that took place in Paris, where we stuck close to our apartment in the 17th arrondissement.
-That October we roamed far and wide across Paris.
+This trip was different from our 4th date that took place in Paris.
+Then we stuck close to our apartment in the 17th arrondissement.
+In October 2016, we roamed far and wide across Paris.
 From the right back to the left bank and from Trocadéro to Père Lachaise, we saw as much as we possibly could.
+And after 2019’s fire at Notre Dame de Paris, I think climbing the stairs to see the roof of the cathédrale was 2016’s most memorable moment.

 Remembering Cathedrale Notre-Dame de Paris - Kirsten Alana

-At that time, it was just something we wanted to finally take the time to do.
+At that time, it was just something we wanted to take the time to do finally.
 We both believed we’d be back again.
-And yet, we decided to do it then because of some driving force that seemed to tell us both somewhere deep inside that we just needed to do it during that trip.
-As I went to sleep last night, I was so profoundly grateful that we did.
-Today the news out of Paris says that much of what I loved inside of, and about, Notre-Dame is now gone.
+And yet, we decided to do it then because of some driving force that seemed to tell us both somewhere deep inside that we just needed to do it then.
+As I went to sleep on 15 April 2019, I was so profoundly grateful that we did.
+The news out of Paris then, said that much of what I loved about Notre Dame was now gone.
+The news was dire.

-But my sorrow isn’t just that Cathédrale Notre-Dame de Paris has burnt.
-Even if it can be rebuilt, it can never be the same.
+In 2019, my sorrow wasn’t just that Cathédrale Notre Dame de Paris burnt.
+It seemed it would never be the same.

 It’s true that like a Greyjoy would say on Game of Thrones, ‘What is dead may never die.’
-Notre-Dame will live on in all of us who have visited it, who have studied it, who love it, who wanted to visit it but were never able to.
-Yes.
-And Notre-Dame belongs to the people of the world – yes – but most particularly to the French for whom it was the standard of measurement to all places in France.
-The point from which every distance in France was measured.
-It will live in our hearts.
+Notre Dame will always live on in all of us who have visited it, who have studied it, who love it.
+Notre Dame belongs to the people of the world but most particularly to the French.
+For them it is the standard of measurement for all places in France, the point from which every distance in France is measured.

-AND YET – today’s loss is far more significant than the loss of a building we can remember in our minds.
+2019’s loss felt far more significant than the loss of a building.

 Because while stones can be put in place again and beams can be raised for a new ceiling, you can’t literally rebuild the past.
-In this case, we will never be able to reproduce what has been lost.
+The cathédrale will reopen but is already garnering criticism for how “new” it looks.

-I am heart broken at how much I took for granted that Notre-Dame, and that evidence of all the blood/sweat/tears that went into it, would just always be there for me to see every time I returned to Paris.
-It is a representation of how fragile this existence on planet Earth is.
+I wonder if we took for granted that the cathédrale would always be there for us.
+To see every time we returned to Paris.
+It is a representation of how fragile human existence is.
 Anyone and anything can be taken from us at any time.
-Don’t take a second of life, or of your experiences in life, or a person you love for granted.
+We shouldn’t take a second of life, or a person we love, for granted.
 Ever.

-Instead of dwelling further on the loss, I thought I would share as many photos as possible of our climb to the roof in 2016 and the photos I took inside Notre-Dame afterward.
+Instead of dwelling further on losses, I want to share photos of our climb to the roof and photos I took inside Notre Dame.
 Danté took a few of these and the rest are mine.

 Remembering Cathedrale Notre-Dame de Paris - Kirsten Alana Remembering Cathedrale Notre-Dame de Paris - Kirsten Alana